simp/pupmod-simp-simp/README.md

 The SIMP module has the following scenarios defined for getting started with different configurations easily:

+**NOTE**

+| SIMP scenarios always target the Puppet **client** systems.
+The SIMP server
+| is always kept in the safest mode by default but can be overridden explicitly
+| in Hiera if desired.

 * ``simp``
   * The default scenario.
 Enables all modules to support the default SIMP infrastructure configured around security best practices and compatibility